jbaudanza/rack-asset-compiler/README.md

 An alternative to passing in a lambda to the :compiler option is to subclass Rack::AssetCompiler and override the `compile` method.

-This gem comes with two subclasses: one for compiling CoffeeScript and one for Sass.
+This gem comes with three subclasses: one for compiling CoffeeScript one for Sass, and one for Compass.

 ## Compiling CoffeeScript